 There Is Something About The Blue Ridge Mountains…

 Known for their characteristic mist and distinctive blue color, the Blue Ridge Mountains rest amid the central Appalachian ranges.
 In fact, the tallest mountains in eastern America are in the Blue Ridge range.
 Indeed, it is the range’s beautiful Mount Mitchell and its 6,684 foot (2,037 meters) elevation that claims title to the tallest peak in the entire Appalachian chain.

 In addition to its famous mountain tops and enormous swaths of protected, park land, the Blue Ridge Mountains also offer a milder, mountain climate.
-The range actually has no alpine zone, allowing even its highest peaks to adorn themselves in a lovely, dense, vegetation, including spruce and fir forests in the southern stretch, and oak and hickory forests farther north.
+In fact, the range actually has no alpine zone– allowing even its highest peaks to adorn themselves in a lovely, dense, vegetation, including spruce and fir forests in the southern stretch, and oak and hickory forests farther north.

 Why Build In The Blue Ridge Mountains?